What does it mean to be significant?

 Like her friend Biddy, Lettie took time to enjoy tea with people all over the world.

-When things were worrisome in the ministry (like when she visited Shanghai during the Chinese Civil War), she sat at a piano singing and playing hymns with her entire soul.
+When things were worrisome (Shanghai during the Civil War), she sat at a piano playing hymns and singing.

 It greatly encouraged the missionaries living there.

 She loved visiting OMS missionaries around the world and usually brought gifts for the hardworking missionary women.
-Lettie liked to bring fabric and encouraging words, but also a listening ear to best understand the women’s hearts.
+Lettie liked to bring fabric and encouraging words, as well as a listening ear, to best understand the women’s hearts.

 She loved them like a mother.